lukso-network/docs/docs/learn/expert-guides/set-token-metadata-on-deploy.md

 :::info Address Generation

-Generating the full bytecode for the storage update requires the contract address to be called.
-As the contract is not yet deployed, you have to mimic calling the [`execute()`](../../contracts/contracts/ERC725/ERC725.md#execute) function on the Universal Profile using `staticCall`.
-This address then matches the contract that will later be deployed using the same parameters.
+As the contract is not yet deployed, you have to mimic calling the [`execute()`](../../contracts/contracts/ERC725/ERC725.md#execute) function on the Universal Profile using `staticCall` to obtain its future address.
+To do so, you must pass the contract's bytecode (including the deployment parameters) as the 4th parameter to the `execute(...)` function.

 :::